microsoft/PowerToys/README.md

 - WindowWalker now has a tooltip, additional features like killing the process and closing the window, additional settings and improvements.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Unit converter now accepts additional ways of writing feet and gallon.
 Also interprets as either imperial or US gallons depending on current culture.
 Thanks [@yifan-k](https://github.com/yifan-k)!
 - Unit converter now accepts metre for meter.
-- Localization for Web Search and Unit Converter has been enabled.
+- Localization for Web Search and Unit Converter(not including units) has been enabled.
 - Localization for Windows Terminal has been enabled.
 (This was a hotfix for 0.56)
 - Calculator now tries to always interpret the dot (.) symbol as a decimal separator, despite configured culture, to meet expectations.
 - Calculator now handles trailing zeroes on hexadecimal numbers correctly.